List of Power Rangers Ninja Steel characters: Gruesome Grunts

 The Gruesome Grunts are a group of monsters who have no connections to Madame Odius and have committed crimes throughout the galaxy.
-They switched bodies with the Rangers so that they can fool the Mummy Guards in orders to bring them before the Halloween Intergalactic Court.
+They switched bodies with the Rangers to fool the Mummy Guards in orders to bring them before the Halloween Intergalactic Court.
 When four of the body-swapped Rangers were captured, they had to prove themselves that the Gruesome Grunts stole their body.
-If their meter hits the top, the body-swapped Rangers will be destroyed.
-Thanks to a plan by Mick, they trap Versix and lure the Mummy Guards to apprehending them.
+If their meter hits the top, they will be destroyed.
+Thanks to a plan by Mick, they trap Versix and lure the Mummy Guards into apprehending them.
 Mick posed as Versix to confess as the Court Witch undoes the spell.
 Versix's teammates were destroyed by the Jack-o'-lantern Judges while Versix was destroyed by the Rangers.